duncangw1/WorkoutTracker/README.md

 ## Description

-The purpose of the Workout Tracker application is to ....
+The purpose of the Workout Tracker application is to allow users to view, create, and track daily workouts.
+The user is able to track the exercise name, type, weight, sets, reps, and duration of resistance exercises.
+If the exercise is cardio, the user is also able to track their distance travelled.
 Please view the deployed application [here](https://workout-tracker-33.herokuapp.com/) or navigate to the [Installation](#installation) section below for instructions on how to run the application locally.

 ## Table of Contents